 What is Real Estate Depreciation?

-Real estate depreciation is the process of making gradual deductions in the value of a real estate asset until it becomes obsolete.
-It allows investors to seek tax deduction.
-There is no actual cashflow involved when accounting for depreciation.
+Real estate depreciation is making gradual deductions in the value of a real estate asset until it becomes obsolete.
+It allows investors to seek tax deductions.
+There is no actual cash flow involved when accounting for depreciation.

 - Real estate depreciation refers to the deductions in the value of a real estate asset to account for the depreciation in its value owing to its use during its lifetime.
-It can be used to claim tax deductions over the income generated from the asset as well as to recover the cost of improvements.
+It can be used to claim tax deductions over the income generated from the asset and recover the cost of improvements.

 - The Internal Revenue Service (IRS) has specific rules and regulations that govern the depreciation and tax deduction claims on such properties.

-- An important rule being, while determining the total basis for depreciation, the value of the land is not included as depreciation accounts for assets that wear out over time.
-Land appreciates in value.
+- An important rule is that while determining the total basis for depreciation, the value of the land is not included, as depreciation accounts for assets that wear out over time.
+Land appreciates.

 Real Estate Depreciation Explained